splash

 Contemporary Reviews of “Dracula” will be followed by To My Dear Friend Hommy-Beg: The Great Friendship of Bram Stoker and Hall Caine, introduced by Richard Dalby, and The Definitive Judge’s House, with an introduction and frontpiece by Mike Mignola and endnotes and afterword by Jack G. Voller.

-2 Responses to “Contemporary Reviews of “Dracula” – a new pamphlet from Swan River Press (introduction by Moore & Reppion)”
+2 Replies to “Contemporary Reviews of “Dracula” – a new pamphlet from Swan River Press (introduction by Moore & Reppion)”